mablanco/ansible-sectools/README.md

 # mablanco.sectools

 Ansible role to install several security related tools on a Linux system.
-Initially, this role will work on Debian platforms and will be adapted to other distros in the future.
+This role only supports modern Debian platforms.

 ## Requirements
 - git CLI client